 The Department undertakes internationally-renowned research in pathology and biomedical science.
-This underpins the teaching of postgraduate research students and undergraduate medical students at the University of Otago, Christchurch campus.
+This underpins our award winning teaching of postgraduate research students and undergraduate medical students at the University of Otago, Christchurch campus.

 PhD, master's and honours opportunities